 A visit to Chiaia also features on my 2 day itinerary for Naples.

-Chiaia is only 10 minutes from the city centre but also has easy access to the sea, so if you’re looking to relax by the water, it’s a great choice.
-There are many high-end accommodation options in Chiaia if you are looking for a luxury hotel (such as the Britannique Hotel Naples).
+Chiaia is only 10 minutes from the city centre but also has easy access to the sea.
+If you’re looking to relax by the water, it’s a great choice.

 See the best hotel deals and reserve a place to stay in Chiaia here.

-3. Vomero
+3. Vomero.

 Vomero is the highest point in Naples, so it’s a good base for exploring the rest of the city.
 It can be a little bit of a hike from some of the other neighbourhoods, but there are plenty of things to do here if you don’t want to venture too far.
-There are some great restaurants and bars in Vomero, as well as some amazing views of Naples itself.

 A good portion of Vomero features newer architecture that is predominantly art nouveau, but if you want to walk back in time, head to the Antignano neighbourhood.
 There, you’ll be able to explore the older architecture that features beautiful stone carvings and buildings.
 It’s a truly ancient neighbourhood that dates back to ancient Rome.